Jump to section

 This is especially true in today’s unpredictable landscape, where minor events can cause major disruptions in the flow of goods.

-Tulip applications give manufacturers visibility they need to manage the materials and goods essential to production.
+Tulip applications give manufacturers the visibility they need to manage the materials and goods essential to production.

 From supplier visibility to traceability to inventory tracking and planning, Tulip helps guarantee that you have what you need, when you need it.